the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # leanpub-end-insert
 ~~~~~~~~

-Let's start to assign a props interface to the components.
+Let's start to assign a props interface to the components:

 {lang=javascript}
 ~~~~~~~~